oap-project/Gluten-Trino/README.md

-# Gluten-Trino: Plugin to Double Trino's Performance
+# Gluten-Trino: Plugin to Boost Trino's Performance

 This plugin is still under active development now, and doesn't have a stable release.
 Welcome to evaluate it.
 If you encounter any issues or have any suggestions, please submit to our issue list.
 We'd like to hear your feedback